-documenting, for each test, a description of the exercise, the date and whether it was announced or unannounced?
-Has your institution communicated with local police requesting their informing the institution about situations reported to them that material emergency response? ay warrant an VII.
+documenting, for each test, a description of the exercise, the date and time and whether it was announced or unannounced?

+Has your institution communicated with local police requesting their cooperation in informing the institution about situations reported to them that may warrant an emergency response?

+VII.
 Timely Warnings (Chapter 6) Mandatory for all institutions.

+Office/Individual responsible

-Office/Individual responsible Location where documentation is kept Date policy and procedure were last updated Your institution must alert the campus community regarding any Clery reported to campus security authorities or local police agencies and is crepresent a serious or continuing threat to students and employees.
+Location where documentation is kept

+Date policy and procedure were last updated

+Your institution must alert the campus community regarding any Clery Act crime that is reported to campus security authorities or local police agencies and is considered to represent a serious or continuing threat to students and employees.

 Does your institution have a written timely warning policy?
+Does your institution have an individual or office responsible for issuing timely warnings?
+Does your institution have one or more methods of disseminating timely warnings?
+Has your institution communicated with local police requesting their cooperation in informing the institution about crimes reported to them that may warrant timely warnings?

+VIII.
+Annual Security Report (Chapters 7-9) Mandatory for all institutions.

+Office/Individual responsible

-Does your institution have an individual or office responsible for issuir warnings?
-Does your institution have one or more methods of disseminating time ly warnings?
-Has your institution communicated with local police requesting their coinforming the institution about crimes reported to them that may warnings? rant timely VIII.
-Annual Security Report (Chapters 7-9) Mandatory for all institution ns.
-Office/Individual responsible Location where documentation is kept Date policy and procedure were last updated Your institution is required to publish and distribute an annual security enrolled students and all employees.
-You must provide notice of the average to all prospective students and employees.
-The report must contain critical various policy statements.
-The statements must accurately reflect how policies are currently implemented. railability of the report me statistics and Policy statements · Does your annual security report have statements addressing the follow ving? • o report nis Does your annual security report have statements addressing the follow Current campus policies regarding procedures for students and others to criminal actions or other emergencies occurring on campus?
-Does the statement include your institution's policies concerning its response o report nis to these
+Location where documentation is kept

+Date policy and procedure were last updated

+Your institution is required to publish and distribute an annual security report by Oct.
+1 to all enrolled students and all employees.
+You must provide notice of the availability of the report to all prospective students and employees.
+The report must contain crime statistics and various policy statements.
+The statements must accurately reflect how your institution's policies are currently implemented.

+Policy statements

+Does your annual security report have statements addressing the following?

+Current campus policies regarding procedures for students and others to report criminal actions or other emergencies occurring on campus?
+Does this statement include your institution's policies concerning its response to these reports, and does it specifically address the following areas?

+Policies for making timely warning reports to members of the campus community regarding the occurrence of Clery Act crimes?
+Policies for preparing the annual disclosure of crime statistics? Γ